top of page

 Screen Shot 2022-12-04 at 15.50.42.png

 The non-canonical inflammasome is critical for immune responses to gram-negative bacteria.
 It has a role in numerous diseases, including sepsis.
-However, we have a poor understanding of how this protein complex detect infection.
+However, we have a poor understanding of how this protein complex detect infection and what are the consequences of its inhibition.

 Funders: BBSRC/ White Rose DTP